Droied4/Libft/README.md

 # Libft

-In this project, i'll be creating a library of functions.
+In this project, i'll be recreating a library of functions.